Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 MySQL is the most popular.
 It is particularly easy to install and use, but does not support all features of the SQL standard.
-PostgreSQL is fully standard compliant and supports useful features such as full text search and the PostGIS extensions mentioned in the previous section.
-We recommend you start with Postgres.
+PostgreSQL is fully standard compliant and supports useful features such as full text search and the PostGIS extensions mentioned in the previous section. [bold]We recommend you start with Postgres[bold].

 Popular commercial relational DBMSs include Microsoft SQL Server, Oracle, IBM DB2, Teradata, and Sybase.
 These systems are heavily used in commercial